Final girl: Ginny Field

 The character Ginny Field (from Friday the 13th Part 2) has often been viewed as an example of the trope.
 In The Dread of Difference: Gender and the Horror Film, Barry Keith Grant stated that, "Ginny temporarily adopts Mrs. Voorhees's authoritarian role to survive.
 Although circumstances necessitate this, she clearly uses her enemy's strategy to become a phallic mother herself.
 This posture really questions the positive image of the Final Girl."
 He then called her "not victorious" when she called out for her boyfriend at the end of the film saying that it was done in a "non-independent manner".
 John Kenneth Muir references Ginny in Horror Films of the 1980s, Volume 1, saying "Amy Steel is introduced as Ginny, our final girl and heroine, and the only person who seems to have an inkling of the nearby danger.
 She's more resourceful than Alice and nearly upstages even Laurie Strode during the film's tense finale, wherein she brazenly dresses up as Jason's dead mother and starts barking orders at the confused serial killer."
 In Blood Money: A History of the First Teen Slasher Film Cycle, Richard Nowell said "The shift in characterization of the female leads was also trumpeted during Ginny's self-confident entrance (Amy Steel) in Friday the 13th Part II.
 Where the makers of its predecessor introduced Alice as she prepared cabins while dressed in denim jeans and a shapeless lumberjack shirt, the sequel's conventionally attractive lead is established immediately as combining masculine traits with feminine attributes.
 Ginny exits a battered VW bug in a flowing fuchsia skirt and a low-cut t-shirt."
 Ginny's adoption of the monster's own strategy, in Part II, brings into question whether the final girl image is in fact a wholly positive one.

 Nancy Thompson

 The character Nancy Thompson (from A Nightmare on Elm Street and A Nightmare on Elm Street 3: Dream Warriors) has often been regarded as one of the most influential horror movie heroines.
 In his book Horror films of the 1980s, John Kenneth Muir references Nancy Thompson.

 1990s

 Sidney Prescott

 The character Sidney Prescott (from the Scream films) is widely recognized as one of the most iconic and popular horror film heroines.
 Ana Horvat describes Sidney Prescott as "embodying the most important characteristics of the Final Girl".

 Gale Weathers

-The character of Gale Weathers (also from the Scream films) is recognized as “one of the most seminal character arcs in horror movie history”.
-Often cited as a foil to protagonist Sidney Prescott, her character development over the course of the series has led many critics to acknowledging her as a prominent final girl as well.
+The character of Gale Weathers (also from the Scream films) is recognized as "one of the most seminal character arcs in horror movie history".
+Often cited as a foil to protagonist Sidney Prescott, her character development over the course of the series has led many critics to acknowledge her as a prominent final girl as well.

+Julie James

+In the Kevin Williamson 1997 slasher film based on Lois Duncan’s 1973 novel, I Know What You Did Last Summer, Julie James (played by Jennifer Love Hewitt) is the only main character to survive a vengeful killer.